 - Pegasus does not exist.

 Surely this sentence is true.
-More precisely, its assertive utterance would express a true proposition.
+More precisely, an assertive utterance of (27) would express a true proposition.
 After all, we all know that Pegasus is a purely mythical creature.
-Yet, the truth of (26) would seem to imply that Pegasus in some sense is: that Pegasus has being of some sort.
+Yet, the truth of (27) would seem to imply that Pegasus in some sense is, that Pegasus has being of some sort.
 Otherwise, how could we refer to the mythical horse and say truly of it that it does not exist?
-Thus, Pegasus — as well as other things that don't exist — are; they have being; otherwise we could not coherently (and truly) deny that they exist.
+Thus, Pegasus and other nonexistent beings nonetheless are.
+They have being, since otherwise we could not coherently (and truly) deny that they exist.
 Or so claimed Meinong (1904).
-How do we avoid commitment to what Quine (1961) famously called Meinong's ‘bloated universe’?
-One solution (Quine's) is to distinguish sharply between meaning and reference, and then claim that although ‘Pegasus’ has no reference, it does have a meaning.
-In particular, its meaning is given by a definite description which is to be interpreted a la Russell (1905).
-Thus, (26) gets analyzed as (something like):
+How do we avoid commitment to what Quine (1961) famously called Meinong's “bloated universe”?
+One solution (namely, Quine's) is to distinguish sharply between meaning and reference, and then claim that although ‘Pegasus’ has no reference, it does have a meaning.
+In particular, its meaning is given by a definite description which is to be interpreted à la Russell (1905).
+Thus, (27) gets analyzed as (something like):

 - There does not exist a unique winged horse.